Measuring the robustness of Gaussian processes to kernel choice: Additional details for the heart rate example

 \section{Additional details for the heart rate example}

 Here, we give additional details for our heart rate modeling example from \cref{sec:heartRate}.
-The assets from the Computing in Cardiology challenge \cite{compCardiology1,compCardiology2} are available under Creative Commons Attribution 4.0 International Public License.
 According to \cite{compCardiology1}, the data was collected under the approval of appropriate institutional review boards, and personal identifiers were removed.
 Following \cite{Colopy2016_identifying}, we first take the log transform of our heart rate observations $y_n$.
 We then zero-mean the observations ($\sum_{n=1}^N y_n = 0$) and set them to have unit variance ($\sum_{n=1}^N y_n^2 = 1$).
 The kernel used by \cite{Colopy2016_identifying} to model the resulting data log-scaled standardized data is a Mat\'{e}rn $5/2$ kernel plus a squared exponential kernel:

 where $h_1, h_2, \lambda_1, \lambda_2 > 0$ are kernel hyperparameters, which we set via MMLE.
 While all inferences are done on the zero-mean, unit-variance log-scaled data, all of our plots and discussion are given in the untransformed (i.e.\ raw bpm) scale for ease of interpretability.